m-lamonaca/programming-notes/DotNet/C#/C# Collections.md

 ## Arrays

 An array is an object that contains multiple elements of a particular type.
-The number of elements is fixed for the lifetime of the array, so it must be specied when the array is created.
+The number of elements is fixed for the lifetime of the array, so it must be specified when the array is created.

 An array type is always a reference type, regardless of the element type.
-Nonetheless, the choice between reference type and value type elements makes a significant difference in an array’s behavior.
+Nonetheless, the choice between reference type and value type elements makes a significant difference in an array's behavior.

 ```cs
 type[] array = new type[dimension];